 This one transfers straight from the weights section of the gym.
 Think a forward lunge usually done with a dumbbell in each hand.
 To transfer this to the garden, take your weeding tool - a long handed one like the SpeedHoe Precision - and rest your left arm on your left knee when weeding with your right hand.
 Reverse if you are left handed.
 You may feel a bit of a twit at first and get some funny looks if you do this at the allotment (at a 2m distance from anyone else) but much better than being in a sweaty gym.

-Use the right muscles
+Use the right muscles in your gardening workout

 If you use the right muscles then it not only be kinder to your back but will also burn more calories.
 The muscles of the arms and lower back are weaker.
 So, try to use the larger muscles in your legs, buttocks and the core strength of your torso to do the bulk of the work.
 Particularly important when lifting things like compost bags.
 Bend those knees.